-If you love to read and cook and eat, then this is the book club for you.
+If you love to read, cook and eat, this is the book club for you.
 Our reading materials will be cookbooks and discussion will revolve around great food and fun recipes.
-Every month we will select a different cookbook to focus on, some by local authors.
 We will have volunteers prepare something from the cookbook.
-We will meet the last Monday of the month at 7:00pm.
-The next meeting will be Monday, September 28th, with a discussion of cookbooks by Ruth Reichl.
+Tuesday, February 29th at 7pm, the theme will be Breakfast with the Cookbook Book Club.

 Practically Speaking English

 This program is a chance for our Russian population to come in and practice their skills in communicating in English.
 The group will be lead by a non-Russian speaker to encourage members to only participate in English.
 The group will meet Tuesday mornings from 10:00am to 11:00am for more experienced speakers.
 No registration necessary.